 With WordPress being the most popular content management system, there will always be users looking for developers to help enhance their websites.
 By becoming a WordPress developer, you can monetize your work or share them for free.

-In this article, we’ll explain exactly what a WordPress developer does.
+In this article, we’ll explain exactly what a WordPress developer does and all the information you need to become a WordPress developer in 2021.
 Then we’ll explore six essential steps you’ll need to take in order to become both a WordPress expert and a competent developer for the platform.
 Let’s jump in!

 What a WordPress Developer Actually Does